data-fair/data-fair/doc/pages/user-guide-backoffice/menu-en.md

 ![Notifications](./images/user-guide-backoffice/notify.jpg)
 *Select the notifications you want to receive*

-When a notification is triggered, a colored dot is present on the bell at the top right of Data Fair.
+When a notification is triggered, a colored dot is present on the bell at the top right of Data&nbsp;Fair.
 The bell display the summary of the alerts sent.

 ## Storage